-- Use products as directed Always use both synthetic/chemical and organic/ natural products as directed, READ THE LABELS! - Mark your sprayer It is always a good idea to have a designated sprayer marked "Herbicide" and use it only for this.
+Use products as directed - Always use both synthetic/chemical and organic/natural products as directed, READ THE LABELS!

+Mark your sprayer - It is always a good idea to have a designated sprayer marked "Herbicide" and use it only for this.
 Never take a chance of residue damaging plants when you go to spray fertilizer or other products.
-Washing it out may not get all herbicide out! - Use "Turbo" Utilize this spreader/sticker to supercharge all your herbicide applications.
-This will essentially "glue" herbicide to your weeds, maximizing effectiveness and allowing you to use less product and save money. - Timing is everything Watch temperatures, as many products need minimum temperatures to work.
-Watch rain as all herbicides need a few hours of dry conditions to soak in and do their damage. - Get a head start in spring Get weeds controlled early before they have a chance to go to seed, when one becomes a hundred!
+Washing it out may not get all herbicide out.

+Use "Turbo" - Utilize this spreader/sticker to supercharge all your herbicide applications.
+This will essentially "glue" herbicide to your weeds, maximizing effectiveness and allowing you to use less product and save money.

-- Maximize your foliage to absorb spray DO NOT cut back woody plants and then spray, more foliage means more absorption.
-Spray in the spring, as products will be translocated to roots quickly for maximum effectiveness, especially on things like Blackberry and woody invasive plants. - Consider Brushing vs. Spraying In landscape beds around shrubs, be careful not to get spray on 'wanted' plants, whether the product is chemical or natural.
-Spray violatizes easily you think you are being careful but herbicide damage will occur.
-Brushing on heavier duty products (like brush killers) on plants like Blackberry and others is safer when feasible, and will cut down use of heavier duty synthetic chemicals. - Spot spraying vs Broad Applications Anywhere and especially in turf areas, it is always better, to me, to spot spray for weeds, and not blanket the entire area.
-This is why "weed and feeds" should be avoided in my opinion.
-Save yourself some money, and help the environment, and just treat the little areas you need versus doing it everywhere. - Reapply as needed Some weeds are especially hard to kill (like Horsetail), and products may need to be re-applied to get these tougher weeds, roots and all.
-Always go back and check treated areas in a week or so and evaluate if you need to re-apply. - Useful tools If you go manual labor style, select a useful tool like a Hula-Ho, either short or long handle.
-Use the right tool for the right job! - Mulch A good layer of organic mulch or bark will help suppress weeds, conserve water and add nutrients to your soil long term.
-Mulching 3" to 4" is an excellent way to help your soil and control weeds.
-Ones that do grow are very easy to pull out of mulched areas. - Newspaper, Cardboard, even Burlap Can be used as soil cover to help suppress weeds and kill existing ones before planting an area.
-Never use plastic as it will "kill" the microbes in your soil.
-Some call this "sheet mulching" and it may be something to consider when rejuvenating a new spot in the garden. - Consider using a weed fabric Be sure to consider what quality you need, some are cheap and don't last long while others will last a long time.
-Never use plastic, weed fabric still allows soil to breathe and water to penetrate and then evaporate.
-Be sure to pin it down well, and mulch over the top.
-Holes can be cut for existing plants or new ones as well if needed.
-Weeds may still grow in mulch but are now easy to pull.
+Timing is everything - Watch temperatures as many products need minimum temperatures to work.
+Watch rain as all herbicides need a few hours of dry to soak in.

+Get a head start in spring - get weeds controlled early before they have a chance to go to seed, when one becomes a hundred!

+Maximize your foliage to absorb spray - don't cut back woody plants then spray - more foliage means more absorption.
+Spray in spring as products will be translocated to roots quickly for maximum effectiveness - especially on things like Blackberry and woody invasive plants.

+Consider Brushing vs. Spraying - In landscape beds around shrubs, be careful not to get spray on wanted plants.
+Spray volatizes easily - you think you are being careful but herbicide damage will occur.
+Brushing on heavier duty products (like brush killers) on plants like Blackberry and others is safer when feasible, and will cut down use of heavier duty synthetic chemicals.

+Reapply as needed - Some weeds are especially hard to kill (think Horsetail), and products may need to be re-applied to get these tougher weeds roots and all.
+Always go back and check treated areas in a week or so, and evaluate if you need to reapply.

+Useful tools - If you go manual labor style select a useful tool like a Hula-Ho - either short or long handle.
+Use the right tool for the right job!

+Mulch - A good layer of organic mulch or bark will help suppress weeds - and conserve water - and add nutrients to your soil long term.
+Mulching 3-4" is an excellent way to help you soil and control weeds.
+Ones that do grow are very easy to pull out of mulched areas.

+Newspaper, Cardboard, even Burlap - Can be used as soil cover to help suppress weeds and kill existing ones before planting an area.
+Never use plastic - it will "kill" your soil.